An Expert Guide to Managing Capacity vs Footfall

 Managing the flow of customers in your bar safely is of utmost importance during this time.
 Patrick Urey, Restaurant Operations Manager at Hawksmoor, shares a step-by-step guide on how to manage footfall safely and maintain a healthy revenue.

 Striking a Balance and Controlling the Crowd

-Following the government announcement that restaurants and bars could reopen from 4th July, we are now operating in a new context of eating and drinking out.
+Following the government announcement that restaurants and bars could reopen, we are now operating in a new context of eating and drinking out.
 With the guidance for our industry on how to keep everyone safe, I can share our take on striking the right balance between customer and staff safety, high quality hospitality and converting demand effectively.

 Although we do not have security in our venues in terms of a bouncer, we have moved our Maître D to the front door to greet guests and manage the queue to avoid any crowding and maintain social distancing.
 Equally we have reduced the flow of customer reservations available online to manage capacity and comply with new regulations.

 Footfall vs Shortfall